OJB-Quantum/Gabriels-Horn/README.md

 ### The visualization for the rendered Gabriel's Horn is based on the formula below:

 ![mathpix 2025-02-16 05-42-10](https://github.com/user-attachments/assets/7a1205b3-9d42-4046-8336-d2620b8bf587)

+Read more on the mathematical definition on [Wiki](https://en.wikipedia.org/wiki/Gabriel%27s_horn)

 > Note: the rendered equation in the image shown was imported as an SVG into Blender, followed by converting it into a mesh, cleaning it up in Edit Mode, then extruding the faces into a 3D object.